Statistical Significance of Clustering using Soft Thresholding: Methodology

 The theoretical within cluster sum of squares (WSS) is based on a theoretical analog of clusters, which is a partition of the entire feature space $R^d$ into ${\cal S}_1$ and ${\cal S}_2$.
-Define $\muv_1=\int_{\xv\in{\cal S}_1}\xv\phi(\xv)d\xv$ and $\muv_2=\int_{\xv\in{\cal S}_2}\xv\phi(\xv)d\xv$.
+Define $\muv_1=\int_{\xv\in{\cal S}_1}\xv\phi(\xv)d\xv/\int_{\xv\in{\cal S}_1}\phi(\xv)d\xv$ and $\muv_2=\int_{\xv\in{\cal S}_2}\xv\phi(\xv)d\xv/\int_{\xv\in{\cal S}_2}\phi(\xv)d\xv$.
 Then we have

-The relationship between the theoretical cluster index (TCI) and the covariance matrix eigenvalues is stated by the following Theorem. \begin{theorem} For the optimal choice of ${\cal S}_1$ and ${\cal S}_2$, i.e. the split is operated in such a way that the total WSS is minimized (this is the theoretical analog of 2-means clustering), the corresponding {\text TCI} is
+These are combined to give TCI=WSS/TSS.
+The relationship between TCI and the covariance matrix eigenvalues is stated by the following theorem. \begin{theorem} For an optimal choice of ${\cal S}_1$ and ${\cal S}_2$, i.e. the split is chosen to minimize the total WSS over all possible splits (this is the theoretical analog of 2-means clustering), the Theoretical Cluster Index is

 \end{theorem}